 To the extent permitted, we may lend a client account's portfolio securities to borrowers that we deem creditworthy.
 In return, the account receives cash from the borrower as collateral.
 The borrower must furnish additional collateral if the market value of the loaned securities increases.
 Also, the borrower must pay the account the equivalent of any dividends or interest received on the loaned securities.
 We will reinvest cash collateral for a client's account in securities that qualify as an acceptable investment for the account.
 However, the account must pay interest to the borrower for the use of cash collateral.
 An acceptable investment into which the Fund may reinvest cash collateral includes, among other acceptable investments, securities of affiliated money market funds (including affiliated institutional prime money market funds with a "floating" net asset value) that can impose redemption fees, impose certain operational impediments to investing cash collateral, and, if net asset value decreases, result in the Fund having to cover the decrease in the value of the cash collateral.
 Loans are subject to termination at the option of the account or the borrower.
 The account will not have the right to vote on securities while they are on loan.
 However, we will attempt to terminate a loan in an effort to reacquire the securities in time to vote on matters that we deem to be material.
 There can be no assurance that we will have sufficient notice of such matters to be able to terminate the loan in time to vote thereon.
-An account may pay administrative and custodial fees in connection with a loan and may pay a negotiated portion of the interest earned on the cash collateral to a securities lending agent or broker.
-Securities lending activities are subject to interest rate risks and credit risks.
+An account may pay administrative and custodial fees in connection with a loan and may pay a negotiated portion of the interest rate risks and credit risks.
 These transactions also may create leverage risks.